 I must have it!
 How do I enable It?

 1. Make sure you’ve signed up and enabled iCloud on your device.
-From Settings > iCloud you can sign up for, or if you’ve already got an account connected, scroll down and ensure Find My iPhone is enabled (by default it isn’t enabled).
+From Settings > iCloud you can sign up for a new iCloud account, or if you’ve already got an account connected, scroll down and ensure Find My iPhone is toggled to On.

-2. Location service must also be enabled – from Settings > Location Services > On
+2. Location service must also be enabled, from Settings > Privacy > Location Services > On

 3. Scroll down on the same screen to Find my iPhone at the bottom of the list and click through to enable it specifically there.